superusertoor/PerksAPI/README.md

 PerksAPI
-Register listener PerkJoinListener to cache PerkPlayers
+- You can register listener PerkJoinListener to cache PerkPlayers

 Events
   - PerkEnableEvent